vmware-archive/old-weblogic-buildpack/README.md

 ## Running WLS with limited footprint

-The generated weblogic server can be configured to run with a limited runtime footprint by avoiding certain subsystems like  EJB, JMS, JCA etc.  This option is controlled by the **startInWlxMode** flag within the weblogic-buildpack [config](docs/container-wls.md)
+The generated WebLogic server can be configured to run with a limited runtime footprint by avoiding certain subsystems like  EJB, JMS, JCA etc.  This option is controlled by the **startInWlxMode** flag within the weblogic-buildpack [config](docs/container-wls.md)

       ```
       version: 12.1.+